jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 - The goat of traveling can become a Large goat with the same statistics as a [[riding horse]].
 It has 24 charges, and each hour or portion thereof it spends in beast form costs 1 charge.
 While it has charges, you can use it as often as you wish.
 When it runs out of charges, it reverts to a figurine and can’t be used again until 7 days have passed, when it regains all its charges.
 - The goat of travail becomes a [[giant goat]] for up to 3 hours.
 Once it has been used, it can’t be used again until 30 days have passed.
 - The goat of terror becomes a [[giant goat]] for up to 3 hours.
 The goat can’t attack, but you can remove its horns and use them as weapons.
 One horn becomes a [[lance, +1]], and the other becomes a [[longsword, +2]].
 Removing a horn requires an action, and the weapons disappear and the horns return when the goat reverts to figurine form.
 In addition, the goat radiates a 30-foot-radius aura of terror while you are riding it.
-Any creature hostile to you that starts its turn in the aura must succeed on a DC 15 Wisdom saving throw or be [[frightened]] of the goat for 1 minute, or until the goat reverts to figurine form.
-The [[frightened]] creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+Any creature hostile to you that starts its turn in the aura must succeed on a DC 15 Wisdom saving throw or be [[Frightened]] of the goat for 1 minute, or until the goat reverts to figurine form.
+The [[Frightened]] creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Once it successfully saves against the effect, a creature is immune to the goat’s aura for the next 24 hours.
 Once the figurine has been used, it can’t be used again until 15 days have passed.

 Marble Elephant (Rare).
 This marble statuette is about 4 inches high and long.
 It can become an [[elephant]] for up to 24 hours.
 Once it has been used, it can’t be used again until 7 days have passed.

 Obsidian Steed (Very Rare).
-This polished obsidian horse can become a [[nightmare]] for up to 24 hours.
-The [[nightmare]] fights only to defend itself.
+This polished obsidian horse can become a [[Nightmare]] for up to 24 hours.
+The [[Nightmare]] fights only to defend itself.
 Once it has been used, it can’t be used again until 5 days have passed.

 If you have a good alignment, the figurine has a 10 percent chance each time you use it to ignore your orders, including a command to revert to figurine form.
 If you mount the nightmare while it is ignoring your orders, you and the nightmare are instantly transported to a random location on the plane of Hades, where the nightmare reverts to figurine form.

 Onyx Dog (Rare).
 This onyx statuette of a dog can become a [[mastiff]] for up to 6 hours.
 The [[mastiff]] has an Intelligence of 8 and can speak Common.
-It also has darkvision out to a range of 60 feet and can see [[invisible]] creatures and objects within that range.
+It also has darkvision out to a range of 60 feet and can see [[Invisible]] creatures and objects within that range.
 Once it has been used, it can’t be used again until 7 days have passed.

 Serpentine Owl (Rare).
 This serpentine statuette of an owl can become a [[giant owl]] for up to 8 hours.
 Once it has been used, it can’t be used again until 2 days have passed.
 The owl can telepathically communicate with you at any range if you and it are on the same plane of existence.

 Silver Raven (Uncommon).
 This silver statuette of a raven can become a [[raven]] for up to 12 hours.
 Once it has been used, it can’t be used again until 2 days have passed.
-While in raven form, the figurine allows you to cast the [[animal messenger]] spell on it at will.
+While in raven form, the figurine allows you to cast the [[Animal Messenger]] spell on it at will.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#FlameTongue)[Flame Tongue](https://www.dndbeyond.com/magic-items/5386-flame-tongue)